svnoak/neckenml-analyzer/CONTRIBUTING.md

-# Contributing to Neckenml Analyzer
+# Contributing to NeckenML Analyzer

-Thank you for your interest in contributing to Neckenml Analyzer!
+Thank you for your interest in contributing to NeckenML Analyzer!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents